Many medicinal herbs can play a significant role in combating fatigue, both mental or physical.

-In addition, the herb is thought to be helpful for inflammation, high blood pressures and regulate the body’s water balance.
+Also, the herb is thought to be helpful for inflammation, high blood pressures and regulate the body’s water balance.

-It can be used as a tea instead of coffee and it is also available as a tincture, syrup, or in tablet form.
+It can be used as a tea instead of coffee, and it is also available as a tincture, syrup, or in tablet form.